oleksiirude/Camagru/README.md

 This project at UNIT Factory (School 42) is about creating a web-application on MVC handmade framework.

 Main aim of this project is to build a complex web-app without any external framework.
 Only pure PHP and JS.
 This app it's something like insta-snapchat.
-You can add photos or take snaps from webcam, edit them with masks, post these stuff, comment and like posts of others, etc.
+You can add photos or take snaps from webcam, edit them with masks, post this stuff, comment and like posts of others, etc.

 Technologies used in project developing:
 - Back-end: pure PHP with handmaded MVC framework, GD lib (work with images)
 - Front-end: pure HTML, CSS and JS
 - data exchange - AJAX
-- responsive by css media queries
+- responsive design by css media queries

 Functionality of my app is:
 1. Entering the site: